HFUT-VL/HFUT-VL-dataset/README.md

 Related Work:</br>
 -----------------------------------------------------------------------
-If you would to use the dataset, please cite the following paper:</br>
+If you would like to use the dataset, please cite the following paper:</br>

 @article{YU2018273,</br>
 title = "Vehicle logo recognition based on overlapping enhanced patterns of oriented edge magnitudes",</br>